-- No player may endanger another player by forcing them to give way (for example, to push them toward the wall). - A player who is idling or resting on the stick must be evaded. - The leading of two players riding next to each other may choose the direction of turns.
-If both are evenly side-by-side, the one having the ball may choose the direction. - If two players are approaching each other directly or at an obtuse angle, the one with the ball has the right of way. - In all cases not mentioned above, it is up to the Referee to make a decision.
+- No player may endanger another player by forcing them to give way (for example, to push them toward the wall). - A player who is idling or resting on the stick must be evaded.
+However, the idling or resting player must ensure the stick does not SUB players as per rule 14B.8.3. - The leading of two players riding next to each other may choose the direction of turns.
+If both are evenly side-by-side, the one in possession of the ball may choose the direction. - If two players are approaching each other directly or at an obtuse angle, both must take care to avoid contact.
+If contact occurs, the referee will penalise the player deemed to have caused the contact. - In all cases not mentioned above, it is up to the Referee to make a decision.

-9.6.3 SUB (Stick Under Bike)
+14B.8.3 SUB (Stick Under Bike)

-A player who holds his or her stick in a way that someone else rides over or against it is committing a foul.
+A player who holds his or her stick in a way that someone else rides over or against it is always committing a foul regardless of the situation.

-9.6.4 SIB (Stick In Bike)
+14B.8.4 SIB (Stick In Bike)